syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/button-group/EJ2_ASP.MVC/getting-started.md

 ---
 layout: post
-title: Getting Started with ##Platform_Name## Button Group Component
+title: Getting Started with ASP.NET MVC Button Group Component | Syncfusion
-description: Checkout and learn about getting started with ##Platform_Name## Button Group component of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about getting started with ASP.NET MVC Button Group component of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Getting Started
-publishingplatform: ##Platform_Name##
+publishingplatform: ASP.NET MVC
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET MVC Button Group

 This section briefly explains about how to include a simple ButtonGroup in your ASP.NET MVC application.
 You can refer [ASP.NET MVC Getting Started documentation](../getting-started) page for introduction part of the system requirements and configure the common specifications.